Program overview

 Program structure

 The Social Service Worker program is structured to provide a comprehensive education over a duration of 4 semesters (2 years).
-The program is available in a hybrid delivery format, combining online and in-person coursework.
+Students have the flexibility to choose between full-time and part-time study options.
+The program is delivered in a hybrid format, combining online coursework with in-person learning to enhance interpersonal communication skills.
 Key features of the program structure include:

-- Multiple specialization options, including Generalized SSW, Gerontology, and Immigrants and Refugees.
+• Specialization options available, including general SSW, Gerontology, and support for Immigrants and Refugees.

 Featured Experiences